Four Important Eras that Define Art

 (from the 1970s to the present)

-Rather than celebrate this “end of art,” Postmodernist philosophy attacked Enlightenment notions of progress, which it associated with colonalism and oppression.
+Rather than celebrate this “end of art,” Postmodernist philosophy attacked Enlightenment notions of progress, which it associated with colonalism and patriarchy.
 The “end of art” wasn’t the end of progress; it was the end of the idea of “progress”.
 Art criticism began to avoid judgements at all, becoming suspicious of value judgements entirely (as described by James Elkins).
 As a result, the Contemporary Art world doesn’t aim for progress or try to answer questions about “what is art?”

 Contemporary Art is often characterized instead as a “conversation”: a back and forth of ideas.
 Consider a conversation at a dinner party with a sophisicated group of friends: what’s most important in a conversation is to say something both interesting and relevant.
 A conversation progresses over time, but it’s not Progress toward an ideal.
 It’s an activity, not a journey to a destination.